BlackALL1g/spaceportProj/readme.md

 This test task completed by VKTech.
 Technology that are used here:
-PHP, HTML, CSS, JavaScript, Swiper.js, jQuery, Ajax, MySql.
+PHP, HTML, CSS, JavaScript, Swiper.js, MySql.

 Adaptive's been made for the next devices: